A snapshot overview of schools in Bangalore that are considered (although not necessarily chosen) by English-speaking expat parents.

 Founded by Dr. Gopalkrishna, also chairman and founder of the National Public Schools group to which this is a sister school.
 Now nearly 20 years old with eye-catching IB results (in 2018, 60 per cent of students achieved between 37 and 45 points against a global average of just under 30).
 University placements are equally impressive with students moving on to top global universities.
 On a huge campus with two boarding houses for boys and one for girls.

-This school has been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing it.
+The school below has been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing it.